awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 {:#mask}
 ### Create a mask
-The following documentation on creating a mask is adapted from Samantha Porter's [Supplemental Instructions on Background Masking](https://conservancy.umn.edu/handle/11299/172480).
+The following documentation on creating a mask is adapted from Samantha Porter's Supplemental Instructions on Background Masking [(file name: Supplemental_Instructions_1_Background_Masking.pdf)](https://conservancy.umn.edu/handle/11299/172480).

 #### Create a background image in Microsoft PowerPoint
 - Open Microsoft PowerPoint.
 Create a blank presentation